ahmedkas/DFD-FingerPrinting/README.md

 # DFD: Adversarial Learning-based Approach to Defend Against Website Fingerprinting

-This project provides the implementation of DFD, website fingerprinting defense by introducing perturbation to the packets sequence.
+This project provides the implementation of DFD, website fingerprinting defense by introducing perturbation to the packets sequences.

 The project is implemented on top of Deep Fingerprinting: Undermining Website Fingerprinting Defenses with Deep Learning (https://github.com/deep-fingerprinting/df), using the same baseline models and representation.